Updated March 2026 | By Jake Mercer, ToolShed Tested

 Two Tools, Two Jobs

+I get this question from readers every week: "Jake, which one should I buy?"
 Drills and impact drivers look similar and both turn fasteners, which creates endless confusion.
 But they work differently under the hood, and each excels at different tasks.
-Understanding the distinction will make you faster, more precise, and easier on your joints.
+After years of running both tools through everything from finish carpentry to deck framing, I can tell you the distinction is real -- and understanding it will make you faster, more precise, and easier on your joints.

 How a Drill/Driver Works

 A drill/driver uses a standard chuck that accepts round and hex-shanked bits.
 It delivers continuous rotational force through a gearbox.
-The adjustable clutch lets you set a torque threshold—the clutch slips when the screw reaches the desired depth, preventing over-driving.
+The adjustable clutch lets you set a torque threshold -- the clutch slips when the screw reaches the desired depth, preventing over-driving.
+This is what makes drills the right choice for delicate or precision work.
+You're dialing in exactly how much force the tool applies, and when it hits that limit, the clutch disengages rather than burying the screw or stripping the head.

 Key features: